Our learning community will inspire, challenge and empower all students always

 Learn more about Blended Learning on the HHS Blended Learning page.

 Huntley 158 was among the first large unit districts in the state to implement a 1:1 initiative, equipping every student in grades k-8 with a personalized learning device.
 In the first four years of the program, elementary students received tablets.
-Currently, the District is in the process of equipping all k-8 students with Chromebooks.
+In fall 2016, all students at Huntley High School received a Chromebook, completing the District’s 1:1 rollout and cementing its status as the largest fully 1:1 unit district in Illinois.

 High School Academies